8 Fundamentals of Commercial Property Investing for Beginners

 • All expenses are billed to the tenant with the exception of roof, structure, and parking expenses.

 • The expenses associated with the roof will vary.
-Typically in this situation, the roof will be something that is going to last 20 to 30 years, and thus will not usually provide high expenses during the term of the lease.
+Typically, in this situation, the roof will last 20 to 30 years and thus will not usually provide high expenses during the term of the lease.

-• The structure will depend on when the building was built, as well as how it was built, which will result in either lower or higher expenses to the owner.
+• The structure will depend on when and how the building was built, which will result in either lower or higher expenses for the owner.

 Lease Terms